laineyliu0901/wikimedia/README.md

    pip install -r requirements.txt
    ```

-   and then run the following command(make sure you are inside the models folder)
+   and then run the following command(make sure you are inside the wikimedia folder)

    ```
    python wikimedia.py year month day hour